-Thirdly, and perhaps most significantly, certain foods have been shown to increase levels of estrogen in the body – thereby alleviating many symptoms of the menopause.
+Thirdly, and perhaps most significantly, certain foods have been shown to increase levels of estrogen in the body – thereby alleviating many symptoms of menopause.

 Foods such as broccoli, carrots, and soya are Phytoestrogens.
 This means they are plant-based forms of the estrogen humans produce in their bodies.
-As such, when women consume foods such as soya, the food may function as a very low dose of estrogen hormone therapy.
+As such, when women consume foods such as soya, food may function as a very low dose of estrogen hormone therapy.
 Therefore, by eating a plant-rich diet, it may be possible to promote hormone balance and improve the symptoms of menopausal insomnia.